build-wars/gwmultilaunch/readme.txt

 ==Usage==

-Copies of the Guild Wars folder need to be made.
-The number of copies depends on how many copies you would like to have open at once.
-You will only need to make 1 extra copy to be able to run two copies side by side.
-(The experimental unlock gw.dat generally should only be used for quick muling sessions, it is recommended to make a full copy if you have the disk space.)

-After these copies are made, add them to the list.
-Then, make the multi-launch enabled shortcuts which are good for launching multiple copies of Guild Wars from the desktop.
-Or just select the game and launch it from the launcher.

-(If you are using Vista/7 and having trouble running multiple copies see notes further down.)

-Concisely:

-  # Make copies of the Guild Wars folder (just need gw.exe and gw.dat)
+  # Make copies of the Guild Wars folder
   # Add the gw.exe(s) to the list
-  # Double click item to launch
-    * or click "Launch" button
-    * or make a shortcut for external launching
+  # Launch or make special shortcut for launching

-Guild Wars Updates: When there is an update, launch one copy at a time (wait until update finishes) with the launcher to ensure all copies are properly updated.
-See gw.dat question in the FAQ for details.
+  * Notes
+    * Vista/Win7: May need to start GWML as admin
+    * GW Updates: Start a copy and wait for update to finish before launching another copy.

-Texmod Usage: Check the FAQ section.
+    * Texmod: See the FAQ section.

 ==Basic Controls==

-  * Add - add the location of an existing copy
+  * Add - add an existing copy
-  * Remove - remove selected copy from list
+  * Remove - remove selected copy
-  * Make Copy - make a copy (make sure to create new folder in dialog)
+  * Make Copy - make a copy
   * Launch - start the selected copies
-  * Make Desktop Shortcut - add a desktop shortcut to launch selected copy
+  * Make Shortcut - for starting selected copy
+  * Make Master Shortcut - for starting next unlaunched copy

 ==Expert Controls==

-  * Set Registry Path - path should be set before manually starting a specific install
+  * Set Registry Path - set gw path to selected copy in registry
-  * Clear Mutex - closes the mutex handle under all live gw.exe processes
+  * Clear Mutex - closes the mutex handle under all active gw.exe processes
-  * Open Texmod - attempts to locate Texmod and open
+  * Start Texmod - locate and start Texmod
-  * Force gw.dat unlock - read warning message... useful if you are out of diskspace and need to desperately mule without extra copies
+  * Force gw.dat unlock - useful if you are out of diskspace and need a quick muling session

-===Launch Sequence===
+==Launch Sequence==

-  # Set new gw path in registry
+  # Set Registry Path
   # Mutex cleared from all gw.exe processes
   # Launch gw copy

-==Vista/Win7 Quirk==

-Short version: Run the launcher as administrator.

-Long version: Any Guild Wars copies installed to:
-C:\Program Files or C:\Program Files (x86) <--folder only exists in 64-bit window installs

-seem to require special permissions when started. (at least on Vista-64, may be true for Vista and Win7 32bit as well)

-Specifically gw.exe needs to be ran as administrator to access gw.dat.
-When gw.exe is ran as administrator, in Vista and Win7, Guild Wars Multi-launcher ALSO needs to be ran as administrator for it to be able to close handles in the gw copy that ran as admin.

-Vista and Win7 are tricky in that, once you approve a program to run as admin, it doesn't really ask you again for a while.
-Even if you move it, it still seems to remember to run as admin.
-Don't know if this lasts the session or not.

-Solution:
-Run Guild Wars Multi-Launcher in admin mode (right click gwmultilaunch.exe-> run as admin)

-Running gwml in admin mode as well puts it on equal footing with gw.exe that was run as admin.
-This allows it to close the mutex which prevents more gw.exes from launching.

 ==FAQ==

+Q: I am using Vista/7.
+I am having trouble getting another copy to start.

+A: Guild Wars under some circumstances may be running under admin rights under Vista/Win7.
+If this is the case, GWML must also be run under admin (right click gwmultilaunch.exe-> run as admin).
+Running GWML in admin mode allows it to close the mutex of gw.exe which were ran as admin.

 Q: How do I use Texmod with this?